fbpx

 Stray Animals: Wait Period

-Wait period before a stray is put up for adoption:
+Wait period before a stray cat, dog, rabbit, etc. can be put up for adoption:

 It is crucial you react as soon as you realize your animal is lost.